Henry Cuellar: Appropriations

+Cuellar is currently one of only two Texas Democrats on the House Appropriations Committee and is prolific in using his perch to deliver federal funds to his district.
+In 2011, he delivered federal funding to open a Veterans Administration outpatient clinic operated jointly with UT Health San Antonio in Laredo, Texas.
+At the time, the mayor declared that the project "would not have been possible" without the congressman's support.
+In 2020, Cuellar secured $1.2 million in federal funding to support efforts to fight COVID-19 in Webb County.

 FBI investigation and indictment

-On January 19, 2022, the FBI obtained a search warrant for Cuellar's Laredo residence and campaign office as part of a federal probe relating to Azerbaijan, known for its practice of "caviar diplomacy" and money laundering scandals like the Azerbaijani Laundromat.
+On January 19, 2022, the Federal Bureau of Investigation (FBI) obtained a search warrant for Cuellar's Laredo residence and campaign office as part of a federal probe relating to the Azerbaijani government, known for its practice of "caviar diplomacy" and money laundering scandals like the Azerbaijani laundromat.
 A federal grand jury also issued subpoenas for records related to Cuellar, his wife, and at least one campaign staffer related to the matter.
 Cuellar has taken an interest in Azerbaijan and co-chairs the Congressional Azerbaijan Caucus.

 As of May 2022, Cuellar's lawyer maintained Cuellar was innocent and was not a target of the investigation; the FBI had made no statement at that point.
 In response, party leaders including Speaker of the House Nancy Pelosi reaffirmed their support for Cuellar.
-As of January 2023, no arrests had been made in the case, the FBI had not indicated Cuellar was a person of interest and Cueller was not believed to be the subject of the investigation.
+As of January 2023, no arrests had been made in the case, the FBI had not indicated Cuellar was a person of interest and Cuellar was not believed to be the subject of the investigation.
 Cuellar easily won reelection following the incident.

 On May 3, 2024, Cuellar and his wife, Imelda, were indicted on money laundering, conspiracy, and bribery charges.
 The indictment says that nearly $600,000 in bribes from Azerbaijan and a Mexican commercial bank was laundered into shell companies owned by Imelda from December 2014 through at least November 2021.
 After the indictment was unsealed, Cuellar released a supportive statement regarding his wife.
 Former president Donald Trump defended Cuellar.
-On August 14, 2025, federal judge Lee Rosenthal dismissed two of the charges.
+On August 14, 2025, federal judge Lee H. Rosenthal dismissed two of the charges.